 Grassroots operates a 24-hour crisis intervention and supportive counseling hotline.
-Individuals may call for a variety of reasons including suicide, family and relationship problems, shelter needs, violent or threatening domestic situations, loneliness or depression, and chemical dependency issues, among others.
+Individuals may call for a variety of reasons including thoughts of suicide, family and relationship problems, housing needs, violent or threatening domestic situations, loneliness or depression, and substance use issues, among others.
 Callers may remain anonymous.
 The program is accredited by the American Association of Suicidology (AAS).
-Callers can reach the Grassroots hotline at 410-531-6677.
-Grassroots hotline/walk-in programs also serve as the Single Point of Entry for the County’s Coordinated System of Homeless Services.
+Callers can reach the Grassroots crisis line at 410-531-6677.
+Grassroots hotline/walk-in programs also serves as a key connection to housing opportunities in Howard County.

 Walk-in Counseling Program